 Tom took today’s lion photos, and I’m so proud of him for being able to capture these images.
 We were no less than .8 km (.5 miles) from their location and, we don’t have those massive lenses used to capture distance scenes.
 They’re are too big and bulky for us to carry in our travels.
 We were thrilled with the photos he managed to get.

 These were the first lions we’ve seen since we arrived in South Africa almost five months ago.
 After many trips into the Kruger, we’d yet to see any lions.
 This was exciting, to say the least.

 |This baby wildebeest tried to nurse off dad.
 He gave her quick a shove.|

-After quite a while at the sighting, we were on our way for the remainder of the drive, sighting the following: kudu, wildebeest, elephants, impala, waterbuck and a number of birds.
+After quite a while at the sighting, we were on our way for the remainder of the drive, sighting the following: kudu, wildebeest, elephants, impala, waterbuck, and several birds.

+It’s a good Monday morning.
 Sleep came easily for both of us for a change.
-When dawn broke, we were on the veranda feeding a forkl of lovely female kudus pellets, carrots and apples.
-It’s a good Monday morning.
+When dawn broke, we were feeding a forkl of lovely female kudus pellets, carrots, and apples on the veranda.